mattbierner/code2020/_posts/2020-08-03-generate-get-and-set-accessors-refactoring-for-typescript.md

   standard: https://i.ytimg.com/vi/I0apw6GkWpY/sddefault.jpg
 ---

-Use the "generate 'get' and 'set' accessors" refactoring in #TypeScript to quickly encapsulate class properties.
+Use the `generate 'get' and 'set' accessors` refactoring in TypeScript to quickly encapsulate class properties.

 This is useful for both encapsulating fields and to customize the behavior of get/set.